Wiring decisions

 Do I size inverter battery cables for surge or continuous watts?

 Plan around the maximum current the circuit can realistically see.
 If you run motor loads or compressors, surge behavior can be relevant.
+Use the inverter specs and leave a conservative margin.

 Why do 12V inverters need such thick cables?

-My inverter shuts down under load.
-Could it be cable size?
+My inverter shuts down under load—could it be cable size?

 Can I oversize battery cable?